Brigil buys Gatineau Sheraton, plans development on nearby land

 Brigil Acquires 600 Vanier Road to Preserve Boucher Forest

 NEWS RELEASE FOR IMMEDIATE RELEASE BRIGIL COMMITTED TO PROTECTING THE BOUCHER FOREST WITH THE ACQUISITION OF 600 VANIER ROAD.
-Gatineau, October 5, 2021 – The Desjardins family confirms that Brigil has proceeded with the acquisition of the land located at 600 Vanier Road (Aylmer sector), adjacent to the Boucher Forest, and that […]
+Gatineau, October 5, 2021 – The Desjardins family confirms that Brigil has proceeded with the acquisition of the land located at 600 Vanier Road (Aylmer sector), adjacent to the Boucher Forest, and that it intends to […]

 Lire plus